 If you come into a large amount of money, that is another reason to review your policy limits.
 Maybe you inherited a significant sum, got a great new job, or even won the lottery.
-When your financial fortunes improve, that means more of your personal assets are at risk if you are involved in an accident but did not carry enough liability insurance.
+When your financial fortunes improve, that means more of your personal assets are at risk if you are involved in an accident and don’t have enough liability insurance.

 The good news is that you can make these auto insurance policy changes at any time.
-You do not have to wait until the current policy is expiring to make changes.
+You do not have to wait until your current policy is expiring to make changes.

 Managing Auto Insurance Policy Expenses